expressjs/domain-middleware/README.md

 Features :
 * creates a domain for the current request
 * detect errors bubbled to this domain
-* handles errors with the following pattern :
+* by default, handles errors with the following pattern :
   * respond to the corresponding request with the error handler
-  * starts a security suicide timeout in case the shutdown is blocked
+  * starts a security suicide timeout (configurable) in case the shutdown is blocked
   * prevent the server from accepting new connections
+  * if a cluster worker, signal the cluster master of the shutdown
+* a custom error callback may be provided if the default actions are not suitable
 * only starts the error callback once, subsequent errors are printed only